Uwe1958/ioBroker.bluesound/README.md

 ## Functions included

-The adapter uses API calls in the format: http://--playerAPI--:11000/xxx
+The adapter uses API calls in the format: http://--playerIP--:11000/xxx

-A timeout parameter is set by optional parameter 'config.TimeOut' as timeout for the API call.
-Default value is 2 secs.

-At startup the presets are read and added to the 'presets' channel.
+At startup the presets are read from the player and added to the 'presets' channel.
 Player model and name are stored in the 'info' channel.
 When player is playing the titles are set in the 'info' channel.